Literature: New Amsterdam Books

-- Heroic Dog: Abby Irene's little terrier, Mike, who launches himself at a threat to his human.
+- Heroic Dog: Abby Irene's little terrier, Mike, who launches himself at a supernatural monster that attacks her..

 - Heroic Willpower: This is why Sebastien can drink from his companions without taking enough to hurting them.
 David also has enough to refrain from screaming while burning to death.

 - Heteronormative Crusader: Michael Penfold, Jr. It turns out he's the serial killer of homosexual prostitutes in Boston in Chatoyant.

 - Historical-Domain Character: Nicola Tesla.
 There's also a likely reference to Marie Curie in New Amsterdam, although it doesn't come out and say her name.

 - Hypercompetent Sidekick: Jack.
 He makes connections with two underground independence movements, speaks multiple languages, can find anybody, and flirts his way into any information he didn't have already.

 - I Hate You, Vampire Dad: We meet one vampire, Epaphras, whom Sebastien made.
 The two have a very distrustful relationship, largely due to Epaphras's holdover Puritanism, and Epaphras initially cursed Sebastien for turning him.
 However, Sebastien acknowledges that Epaphras wasn't really angry with him for very long— his self-loathing gloom was just too hard to live with.

 - Informed Flaw: Lillian Meadows's nasty character.
 Characters attribute manipulation and coldness to her, but we never see proof that she's done anything all that terrible.